Miragon/miranum-ide/spring-boot-apps/miranum-deployment/README.md

 # Miranum Deployment

+Checkout our docs at [miranum.io](https://www.miranum.io/docs/components/miranum-ide/miranum-deployment) for more information.

-The Miranum Deployment consists of two parts.
+[Miranum Deployment](https://github.com/Miragon/miranum-ide/tree/main/spring-boot-apps/miranum-deployment) consists of two parts.
 The Miranum Deployment Server and the Miranum Deployment Receiver.
 The Miranum Deployment Server is a Spring Boot application that provides a REST API to deploy process artifacts to Spring applications that use the Miranum Deployment Receiver library.

 ![Miranum Deployment Diagram](../../images/miranum-deployment.png)

-## Local Development

-Checkout [the local development docs](../../docs/development.md) for more information.
+## Java 11 and Spring Boot 2 support

+Miranum Deployment supports Spring Boot 2 (and Java 11) until version 0.2.x.
+With version 0.3.0 the support for Spring Boot 2 (and Java 11) will be dropped.

 ## Usage

-We provide spring boot starters for the Miranum Deployment Server and the Miranum Deployment Receiver.
+We provide Spring Boot starters for the Miranum Deployment Server and the Miranum Deployment Receiver.
-Additionally, we provide with the Miranum Deployment Service a ready to go spring boot application.
+Additionally, we provide the Miranum Deployment Service with a ready to go spring boot application.

 ### Miranum Deployment Service

-The [Miranum Deployment Service](miranum-deployment-service) is a ready to go spring boot application that provides the Miranum Deployment Server with a REST implementation.
+The Miranum Deployment Service is a ready to go Spring Boot application that provides the Miranum Deployment Server with a REST implementation.
 Therefore, it uses the REST starters to transfer the process artifacts to the Miranum Deployment Receiver.